ga4gh-discovery/ga4gh-case-discovery/example_usage/README.md

 These examples were gathered from the Discovery WS driver project community and can be found [here.](https://docs.google.com/spreadsheets/d/1Vxfo7hssqsMtJeLUWTj5HRTAkE0q8bcl10V_N-SjwpE/edit#gid=0)

+These are still in progress..more to come!

-1. Use case: Trio Analysis
+## Use case example 1: Trio Analysis
 ```

 	Query: